 Adobe InDesign is a popular desktop publishing application with a reported more than 50% market share in their category.
 Other desktop publishing applications include Microsoft Publisher and QuarkXPress.
 In our experience most high end document publishing for print purposes occurs using InDesign.
 So it’s not surprising that most inquiries for translation services relating to printed […]

 Ron McCoy is the director of Affinity Translation since 2007.
-He holds an MBA from the University of Colorado at Boulder.
+He holds an MBA from the University of Colorado at Boulder and an undergraduate degree in education.
 He welcomes all inquiries both language or business related.